-The European Commission has allocated a total of €29.7 million in humanitarian aid to respond to the most pressing needs since 2014.
-Assistance is provided to internally displaced people, returnees and other vulnerable groups in conflict-affected areas.
+The European Commission has allocated a total of €29.76 million in humanitarian aid to respond to the most pressing needs since 2014.
+Assistance is provided to vulnerable internally displaced people, returnees and host populations, in conflict-affected areas, including migrants and refugees.

-The European Commission supports access to essential health care for victims of the conflict including emergency war surgery, physical rehabilitation, prosthesis and psychosocial support, provision of essential medicines and care of gender-based violence survivors.
+EU humanitarian aid supports access to essential health care for victims of the conflict including emergency war surgery, physical rehabilitation, prosthesis and psychosocial support, provision of essential medicines and care of gender-based violence survivors.
 It contributes to the restoration of primary health care services in conflict-affected areas.
 The services are provided indiscriminately to all vulnerable people including migrants and asylum seekers.

 Libya also receives development and early recovery funding through other EU instruments, including the EU Trust Fund for Africa.
 The EU Humanitarian and Development directorates work together to ensure there is a nexus between the short term emergency assistance and the longer term development measures, notably regarding the health sector.